anhnguyen6535/CPSC481/README.md

   * After confirming your orders, press **Request Bills** one last time to complete your dining session.

 Once the dining session is complete, a Flavour of Calgary employee can visit the [Waiter screen](https://flavour-of-calgary.vercel.app/waiter) to reset a table's dining session.

-### Features Implemented

-* Adding food items to an order
-* Removing food items from an order
-* Search bar for finding specific items
-* [+] and [-] buttons to change item quantity
-* Calling a waiter
-* Alcohol age verification
-* Flitering by food type (entree, beverage, dessert, etc.)
-* Filtering by dietary restriction (halal, peanut-free, vegan, etc.)
-* Sending multiple orders before payment
-* Adding diner names
-* Splitting the bill between multiple diners
-* Price breakdown screens

-## Local Setup

-### Requirements

-1. Install nvm (Node Version Manager) for [Windows](https://github.com/coreybutler/nvm-windows) or [Linux/MacOS](https://github.com/nvm-sh/nvm)
-2. Install Node.JS using NVM (`nvm install 20.9.0` followed by `nvm use 20.9.0`)
-3. Clone the repo
-4. Change directory to the app (`cd CPSC481/order-system-ionic`)
-5. Install Ionic with `npm install -g @ionic/cli @capacitor/assets`
-6. Make a clean install of the rest of the packages using `npm ci` (if this doesn't work, use `npm install`)

-### Deployment
-1. Change directory to the app (`cd CPSC481/order-system-ionic`)
-2. Serve the webpage using `ionic serve`
-3. Visit it by going to http://localhost:8100